larissaissabron/CAGPoster_PrairieOakPaleo/README.md

 ## Poster PDF
 .....put the link in here....

-## Prairie Oak Ecosystems Need Fire
+## Prairie Oak (CAMAS FOOD SYSTEMS??)
+Ecosystems Need Fire
 ......paste poster text here...

-Garry oak ecosystems are culturally important Kwetlal/ЌL̵O,EL/Camas food systems, also called prairie oak ecosystems when communicating the herbaceous vegetation diversity created by the augmentation by Indigenous land management of the characteristic climate and soils found in the WPG ecoregion.
+Garry oak ecosystems are culturally important kwetlal/ЌL̵O,EL/Camas (Camassia sp.) food systems, also called prairie oak ecosystems, or oak-associated ecosystems, when communicating the herbaceous vegetation diversity created by Indigenous land management that augments the characteristic climate and soils of the WPG ecoregion.
+The Garry oak (Quercus garryana) tree is commonly found in these landscapes, though it is not the sole determinant of ecosystem presence, so there is risk that many of the cultural and ecological values are obscured when solely focusing on the tree, providing sufficient rationale for shifting the language we use to describe these landscapes.

+Physical descriptions of prairie oak ecosystems underscore that the unifying features are the presence of extensive plant diversity and prominence of low-to-mixed tree canopy cover that lend to ecosystem structural complexity.
+Commonly observed plant communities include prairies and meadows (0-5% canopy), savannas (5-25% canopy), and woodlands (25-75% canopy) that exist within a landscape mosaic alongside many other communities including vernal pools, rock outcrops, coastlines and dunes, wetlands, and forest.

+Many knowledge sources have identified that Indigenous Fire Stewardship (IFS) is imperative to the creation and maintainance of these complex landscapes.

-# Improving Paleoecological Data
+#3 Improving Paleoecological Data
 ......paste poster text here...

-# Methodological Adaptations
+## Methodological Adaptations
 ......paste poster text here...

-# Regional Research Gaps
+## Regional Research Gaps
 ......paste poster text here...
 ......point to .csv of lit review spreadsheet...

-# Reflection
+## Reflection
 ......paste poster text here...

-# Application
+## Application
 ......paste poster text here...

-# References
+## References
 ......reference list for in-text citations...

-# Spatial Data
+## Spatial Data
 . shapefiles
 . database connections (native land)
 . map information
 . map pdf

-# Acknowledgements
+## Acknowledgements
 .
 Funding
 .
 Supervisors
 .
 Community (people and place)

-# Learn more about Prairie-Oak Ecosystems!
+## Learn more about Prairie-Oak Ecosystems!
 .
 SFN
 .
 CPOP
 .
 CCS